Color-avoiding directed paths in tournaments: Proof overview

 The key claim now is the following.
 Suppose that $v,w$ are vertices, where $v$ precedes $w$ in the ordering of $[N/2]$, and assume that $v \in X_i, w \notin X_i$.
 Then the edge $vw$ is necessarily colored with color $i$.
 Indeed, if it were not, then we can extend any $i$-avoiding path ending at $v$ to a longer one ending at $w$, but then the fact that $v \in X_i,w\notin X_i$ contradicts the definition of $X_i$.
 This simple observation has two immediate corollaries.
 First, if $i,j$ are distinct left-diffuse colors, then $U_i$ and $U_j$ are disjoint.
 Indeed, since there are few vertices of $X_i \cup X_j$ in $[\frac N2-4s,\frac N2]$, we can find $w\notin X_i \cup X_j$ in this interval.
 If $v \in U_i \cap U_j$, then the observation above implies that $vw$ must receive both color $i$ and color $j$, which is impossible, hence $U_i \cap U_j=\varnothing$.
 The second corollary is that the color of every edge between $U_i$ and $U_j$ must be left-diffuse; indeed, by the key claim, every such edge must in fact be either of color $i$ or of color $j$.

 This immediately has the following remarkable consequence.
 For every color $k$ which is \emph{not} one of our $p$ left-diffuse colors, we have

 Indeed, we get the desired $k$-avoiding path by using the vertices from the longest $k$-avoiding path in each $U_i$.
 This path is $k$-avoiding as every edge of the path is either between vertices from the same $U_i$ or must be one of the $p$ left-diffuse colors.
-The last inequality is the arithmetic mean-geometric mean inequality.
+The last inequality is the inequality of arithmetic and geometric means.
 In other words, we find that for $q-p$ choices of color $k$, we essentially gain a factor of $p$ in the length of the longest $k$-avoiding path.
 This is an enormous gain, much larger than the factor of $2$ we were winning in the dream scenario; moreover, by choosing $p = o(q)$, we can obtain such a gain for nearly all colors.
 The loss comes from the fact that we now need to apply the inductive hypothesis to the subtournament induced on $\bigcup_{i \text{ left-diffuse}} U_i$, which is quite small; however, by picking $p$ appropriately, we can ensure that the amount we win by multiplying the lengths by $p$ dominates this loss.

 Apart from the computations, the discussion above is an essentially complete sketch of the proof of \cref{thm:main} in the case that $T$ is transitive.
-We now discuss the difficulties encountered when passing to the setting of general tournaments, and the main additional ideas needed to overcome them.
+We now discuss the difficulties encountered when passing to the general setting, and the main additional ideas needed to overcome them.

 First, by applying \cref{labelfarfromtransitive}, we may assume that $T$ is $\delta$-close to transitive, for some small constant $\delta=\delta(q)>0$.
 Indeed, if this is not the case, then \cref{labelfarfromtransitive} shows that $T$ contains a path of linear length which receives at most $3$ colors, a far stronger statement than what we aim to prove.
 We now fix an ordering of $V(T)$ such that all but at most $\delta N^2$ edges go forward.
 In fact, by deleting a small number of vertices, we can even pass to a ``minimum degree'' version of this statement: for every vertex, at most $\delta N$ of its out-neighbors precede it in the ordering, and at most $\delta N$ of its in-neighbors follow it in the ordering.
 At this point, most of the argument presented in the transitive case goes through: while there may be a small number of edges that we cannot use, the arguments are sufficiently robust to overcome this.